vandermeerlab/hc_hyperalign/README.md

 This is a project started at 2018 [MIND](https://summer-mind.github.io/) hackthon.
 The purpose of this project is to investigate correlation in ensemble hippocampal (place) cells neural activity between different experimental conditions using hyperalignment.

 ## Entry points
 Before you try to do anything below.
-Use `set_hyper_path` and check for path setup.
+Use `set_hyper_path` and check for path setup, and `getTmazeDataPath` (may need to edit these to add you local path).

 ### Scripts
 `scripts/acr_obs` is the file for analysis for current procedure.